 A variety of fire, herbicide, and mechanical treatments are effective for controlling established Scotch broom.
 However, observations regarding effectiveness of soil-active herbicides in controlling germinating seedlings of Scotch broom are limited.

-Researchers conducted a series of studies in growth chambers beginning in 2010 to compare the effectiveness of three soil-active auxin herbicides: aminopyralid (Milestone® specialty herbicide), clopyralid (Transline® specialty herbicide) and aminocyclopyrachlor for controlling Scotch broom seedling germination.
+Researchers conducted a series of studies in growth chambers beginning in 2010 to compare the effectiveness of three soil-active auxin herbicides: aminopyralid (Milestone® herbicide), clopyralid (Transline® herbicide) and aminocyclopyrachlor for controlling Scotch broom seedling germination.
 Herbicide application rates were 0, 50 and 100 percent of the maximum label broadcast use rate, or Milestone at 0, 3.5 and 7 fluid ounces per acre (fl oz/A) and Transline at 0, 10.5 and 21 fl oz/A.

 Results of the study showed that Scotch broom seedling emergence, mortality, and biomass did not vary among herbicide treatments 90 days after application.
 Low herbicide application rates (50 percent of the maximum label use rate) provided 60 to 80 percent control, whereas 100 percent maximum label use rate provided 69 to 89 percent control.